-Rewilding Britain’s vision really struck a chord with me, particularly their emphases on connecting people with nature, thinking big and long-term and letting nature be in the driving seat.
+Rewilding Britain’s vision really struck a chord with me, particularly their emphasis on connecting people with nature, thinking big and long-term and letting nature be in the driving seat.
 There’s a growing movement of landowners and community groups all wanting to start rewilding but are in need of advice.
 The Rewilding Network will help these new rewilders start their journey, continue guiding them by the best evidence and advice.

 Smashing my fundraising journey

 I initially set a target of £200 and shared my story on social media, explaining the cause and asking for sponsorship.
 The response was fantastic.
 I have an inkling it’s down to more people appreciating nature during the pandemic.
 Thanks to ongoing support, I ended up increasing my target twice reaching a total of £912 just three weeks of launching my fundraising page.

 If you’re also wanting to be proactive in helping Rewilding Britain achieve their vision and goals, I recommend having a go at fundraising.
 You can share some fascinating facts you’ve recently learnt about rewilding with your friends and explain why it matters to you.